RoslyndWilliams/configure-ad/README.md

 </p>

 <h1>On-Premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within an Azure virtual machine.<br />
+This tutorial outlines the implementation of on-premises Active Directory within two Azure virtual machines.<br/>

 <h2>Environments and Technologies Used</h2>